-Requirements MH PHP SUD PHP ED PHP IOP Under supervision of a licensed physician, MD/DO, the following can provide service: Licensed physician, Advanced Practice Registered Nurse, Physician Assistant, Licensed Social Worker, Licensed Counselor, Licensed Marriage and Family Therapist, Licensed Psychologist, Psychologist Extender (Registered with the Idaho Division of Occupational and Professional Licenses), Registered Nurse, Paraprofessionals and/or bachelors level practicing within their scope of practice/training/education and meeting supervisory protocol requirements. x x x - Licensed physician, Advanced Practice Registered Nurse, Physician Assistant, Licensed Social Worker, Licensed Counselor, Licensed Marriage and Family Therapist, Licensed Psychologist, Psychologist Extender (Registered with the Idaho Division of Occupational and Professional Licenses), Registered Nurse, Paraprofessionals and/or bachelors level practicing within their scope of practice/training/education and meeting supervisory protocol requirements. - - - х Providers will be licensed clinicians and paraprofessionals as defined per licensure by the Idaho Division of Occupational and Professional Licenses, Idaho Board of Alcohol/Drug Counselor Certification, Inc. (IBADCC), Northwest Indian Alcohol/ Drug Certification Board (NWIADCB); and practicing under the Optum Idaho supervisory protocol.
+Requirements MH PHP SUD PHP ED PHP IOP Under supervision of a licensed physician, MD/DO, the following can provide service: Licensed Physician, Advanced Practice Registered Nurse, Licensed Prescribing Psychologist, Physician Assistant, Licensed Social Worker, Licensed Counselor, Licensed Marriage and Family Therapist, Licensed Psychologist, Psychologist Extender (Registered with the Idaho Division of Occupational and Professional Licenses), Registered Nurse, Paraprofessionals and/or bachelors level practicing within their scope of practice/training/education and meeting supervisory protocol requirements. x x x - Licensed Physician, Advanced Practice Registered Nurse, Physician Assistant, Licensed Social Worker, Licensed Counselor, Licensed Marriage and Family Therapist, Licensed Psychologist, Psychologist Extender (Registered with the Idaho Division of Occupational and Professional Licenses), Registered Nurse, Paraprofessionals and/or bachelors level practicing within their scope of practice/training/education and meeting supervisory protocol requirements. - - - x Providers will be licensed clinicians and paraprofessionals as defined per licensure by the Idaho Division of Occupational and Professional Licenses, Idaho Board of Alcohol/Drug Counselor Certification, Inc. (IBADCC), Northwest Indian Alcohol/ Drug Certification Board (NWIADCB); and practicing under the Optum Idaho supervisory protocol.
 Paraprofessionals (defined as individuals who are not independently licensed) providing outpatient substance use disorder treatment services within the IBHP are required to have the appropriate license and/or certification for the services provided. - x - x Providers must be trained in the ASAM Criteria®.
 This training must be documented in the individual's HR file through certificates, transcripts or CEUs.
-Documentation/attestation from a clinical supervisor that clinical supervision has included ASAM practice dimensions and placement criteria and that the individual is competent in ASAM is also acceptable. - x - х Providers must follow the ASAM Criteria® and administer a GAIN-I Core or a six-dimension ASAM assessment with the outcomes and recommendations documented in the medical record. - x - х PHP and IOP Eating Disorders: Health Assessment and Monitoring - - х х PHP and IOP Eating Disorders: Dietary and Nutrition Services - - х Х Assessment and Treatment Planning х х х X
+Documentation/attestation from a clinical supervisor that clinical supervision has included ASAM practice dimensions and placement criteria and that the individual is competent in ASAM is also acceptable. - x - x Providers must follow the ASAM Criteria® and administer a six-dimension ASAM assessment with the outcomes and recommendations documented in the medical record.
+A GAIN-ICORE by a GAIN certified provider is also accepted in place of an ASAM six-dimensional assessment. - x - x PHP and IOP Eating Disorders: Health Assessment and Monitoring - - х х PHP and IOP Eating Disorders: Dietary and Nutrition Services - - х X Assessment and Treatment Planning х х х X